POV (point-of-view) shots are a bold choice in camera angles, taking you out of the narrative and placing you directly in the eyes of a character.

 Done poorly, POV shots do nothing more than disrupt the flow of a film and can even snap the viewer out of the experience.

-Here are some of the best movies that don't just use one POV shot but are pretty much made up entirely of them!
-Their stories are told through the eyes of their characters, effectively turning us into the lens.
+Here are my picks for the best movies that don't just use one POV shot but are pretty much made up entirely of them!
+We see through the eyes of their characters, effectively turning us into the lens.

 After the startling success of The Lord of the Rings trilogy that changed cinematic history forever, lead star Elijah Wood took a step back in the film world.
 Nowadays, the actor can usually be found in offbeat indie flicks that won't be busting any blocks.